 As the need for solidarity accelerated, so did the need for ceremony; art also played a role in its mnemonic function.
 Art, with myth closely following, served as the semblance of real memory.
 In the recesses of the caves, earliest indoctrination proceeded via the paintings and other symbols, intended to inscribe rules in depersonalized, collective memory.
 Nietzsche saw the training of memory, especially the memory of obligations, as the beginning of civilized morality.
 Once the symbolic process of art developed it dominated memory as well as perception, putting its stamp on all mental functions.
-Cultural memory meant that one person's action could be compared with that of another, including portrayed be left behind and art refused in favor of the real.
-Play, creativity, selfexpression and authentic experience will recommence at that moment. such must be superseded, that art is disappearing because the immemorial separation between nature and art is a death sentence for the world that must be voided.
+Cultural memory meant that one person's action could be to the difficulty of assailing the hermetically sealed ideology of culture.
+And although other "radicals," such as Habermas, counsel that the desire to abolish symbolic mediation is irrational, it is becoming clearer that when we really experiment with our hearts and hands the sphere of art is shown to be pitiable.
+In the transfiguration we must enact, the symbolic will be left behind and art refused in favor of the real.
+Play, creativity, self-expression and authentic experience will recommence at that moment.